kibela/hello-kibela/README.md

 # Configure KIBELA_TEAM and KIBELA_TOKEN
 code .env

-# Run a simple script
+# Run a "hello" script using JSON
 npx ts-node hello-kibela.ts

+# Run a "hello" script using MessagePack
+npx ts-node hello-kibela-with-msgpack.ts
 ```

 ## See Also